Want to learn how to create super fancy and old-fashioned wax seals? It’s easy! Here’s everything you need to learn how to use a wax seal.

 Step 3: Drip

-Hold the tip of the stick over the spot you want your seal to be.
-Allow the wax to drip onto that spot until you get a pool that is about the size of a nickel (a little smaller than an inch).
-Blow out the flame on the wax stick, allow the last few drops to fall onto the paper.
+Hold the end of the stick over the spot you want your seal to be.
+Allow the wax to drip onto that spot until you get a wax puddle that is about the size of a nickel (a little smaller than an inch).
+Blow out the flame on the wax stick, allow the last bit of wax drip to fall onto the paper.
 Set aside.

 Step 4: Stamp

-Get your wax seal and check that the top of the design is oriented correctly.
+Get your wax seal and check that the stamp face is oriented correctly, with the top of the design lined up with the top of the envelope.
 Push the seal into the pool of wax.
-Try to make sure there is excess wax all around the outside of the seal.
+Stir the wax slightly with the unheated end of your stick to help with air bubbles.
+Try to make sure there is excess wax all around the outside of the size of your seal.

 Step 5: Rest and Remove